 Requirements for the major are SOCL 102, 265, 302, 303 (Junior Seminar), which fulfills the College writing intensive requirement, 398 (Senior Seminar), five additional courses in sociology (one of which may be at the 100 level and at least one of which must be at the 300 level).
 In addition, the student must take two additional courses in sociology or an allied subject; the allied courses are to be chosen in consultation with the faculty adviser.
 The department strongly recommends that majors take a history course focused on late 19th and 20th century American history.
 Students with an interest in quantitative sociology are encouraged to elect as allied work further training in mathematics, statistics and computer science.
 Those with an interest in historical or theoretical sociology are encouraged to elect complementary courses in history, philosophy, and anthropology.
 In general, these allied courses should be chosen from the social sciences.

 The Senior Seminar is required of all senior sociology majors regardless of whether or not they wish to do a thesis.
 Depending on the number of students, in some years the Senior Seminar will have two sections.
 The content of the two sections may differ, but the structure of the seminars will be the same.
 Students will focus on their writing in a series of assignments, emphasizing, as the new college-wide writing requirement suggests, the process and elements of good writing.

-Juniors will have the option of doing a one-semester thesis in the fall, a one-semester thesis in the spring, or a two-semester thesis (one grade for the year).
+During senior year, seniors will have the option of doing a one-semester thesis in the fall, a one-semester thesis in the spring, or a two-semester thesis (one grade for the year).
 To become eligible to write a senior thesis, a student must have a minimum 3.0 GPA in sociology (this will also be the minimum GPA for a student to do an independent study in sociology).
-Students will need to approach a faculty member as early as possible about the possibility of advising their thesis and will need to indicate in their thesis proposal their "preferred adviser."
+Junior sociology majors will need to approach a faculty member as early as possible about the possibility of advising their thesis and will need to indicate in their thesis proposal their "preferred adviser."
 The department will attempt to follow these preferences but will take responsibility for assigning an adviser.